tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 very simplified training loop might look like for MLP-based classifier for the MNIST digit recognition problem:

+(to be clear, this code is not runnable as-is. it needs the image loading support code and a loss function. the full code is available in the GitHub repo.)

 ```python
 import random
 from micrograd.nn import MLP